MaxMilechman/Ablation/README.md

 1. Install Python 3 and Pygame on your computer.
 1. Click the green Clone button on this GitHub Directory and click Download ZIP.
-1. Unzip the project and launch with python main.py from the command line.
+1. Unzip the project and open the directory.
+Open main.py.
-1. Ablation should open!
-It's time to go save the universe!
+1. It's time to go save the universe!

 ![alt-text](images/introscreen.gif)